AdobeDocs/experience-platform.en/help/destinations/ui/destinations-workspace.md

 ---
 keywords: platform;destinations;destinations workspace;workspace;ui;destinations ui;catalog;destinations catalog;
 title: Destinations workspace
-description: The Destinations workspace consists of four sections, Catalog, Browse, Accounts, and System View, which are described in the sections below.
+description: The Destinations workspace consists of four sections, Catalog, Browse, Accounts, and System View.
+They are described in the sections below.
 seo-description: In Adobe Experience Platform, select Destinations from the left navigation bar to access the destinations workspace.
 ---